Apply Now for Part-time Jobs with the U.S. Census Bureau

 “Jobs for the 2020 Census in Montana are about neighbors helping neighbors to get every Montanan counted and help our state plan for the next ten years,” said Lt.
 Gov. Mike Cooney, who is the chair of the Montana Complete Count Committee.
 “Apply now – before time runs out – to get an accurate count for our state, help your community get its fair share of federal funding and put Montana in the best possible spot to gain a second seat in the U.S. House of Representatives.”

-The U.S. Census Bureau has indicated it is still seeking to hire hundreds of workers in Montana by the end of August.
+The U.S. Census Bureau has indicated it is still seeking to hire hundreds of workers in Montana by August 30.
 According to the U.S. Census Bureau, workers began knocking on doors in Montana on August 8 to help households respond to the 2020 Census before September 30.
 Temporary Census jobs offer flexible hours, paid training, weekly paychecks and mileage reimbursement for personal vehicles.
 Wages start at $15.00 an hour and job seekers are encouraged to apply as soon as possible in order to complete the Census hiring process in time.

 Specific areas of job needs in Montana include: All seven tribal reservation areas, Carter County, Deer Lodge County, Fergus County, Flathead County, Granite County, Judith Basin County, Madison County, Phillips County, Powder River County, Ravalli County, Richland County, Rosebud County and Wheatland County.